nickm00/Nick-Moffa/README.md

 http://eve.kean.edu/~moffan/TECH3500/Project3/home4.html

-This Project is based on helping people is different ways.
+This Project is based on helping people in different ways.